-Encouraging those who can return to work, Johnson said they should avoid public transport if they could and instead drive or more preferably walk or cycle to their place of work.
+For key workers who need to continue going into work, Johnson has said they should avoid public transport if they can and instead drive or more preferably walk or cycle to their place of work.

-When lockdown began in March, Johnson had said people will only be allowed to leave their home for a few very limited purposes:
+To many people’s relief, these rules are far less restrictive than the rules in place when lockdown began in March, when people were only allowed to leave their home for a few very limited purposes:

 “Shopping for basic necessities as infrequently as possible, one form of exercise a day for example a run, walk or cycle, alone or with members of your household.